joellijo32/DSA-Lab-Sem-3-CS/README.md

 # DSA-Lab-Sem-3-CS
 The DSA Problems and Solutions done for my B.tech Semester 3 Lab .
-(All programs are done in C language) (Please Ignore the .exe files and run only the .c file 🙂)
+(All programs are done in C language) (Please Ignore the .exe files and run the .c file 🙂)
 Here's the questions :

 Extra Questions (Not included in the main lab cycle):